timsliu/pycli/README.md

 1. The surface of the planet (land, sea, or ice)
 2. The model resolution, defined by the size of the grid
-3. The composition of the atmosphere at each simulation step.
-The CO2 level is currently the main driver of temperature changes between steps.
+3. The amount of CO2 in the atmosphere at each simulation step.
+The CO2 level is the main driver of temperature changes between steps.
+Users can specify either the concentration (in ppm) or the amount of CO2 emitted (in gigatons).

 ## Environment